-To log into FAFSA.gov or StudentLoans.gov you must create an FSA ID if you have not already done so.
-There is a link to create an FSA ID located above the green Log In button at StudentLoans.gov.
+To log into FAFSA.gov or StudentAid.gov you must create an FSA ID if you have not already done so.
+There is a link to create an FSA ID located below the Log In button at StudentAid.gov.
 The Department of Education has nice videos with instruction regarding how to create an FSA ID and for step-by-step completion of the FAFSA online.
 Or see this how to video for completion of the FAFSA via the myStudentAid mobile app, available in both the Apple App Store and Google Play for Android.

 Submission of the FAFSA notifies the school of your interest in receiving information about federal loans.
 At the graduate level, there are no Pell grants.
 Completion of the FAFSA does not secure loans.
 FAFSA verifies your identification and citizenship information between the Social Security Administration and Department of Education to report your eligibility status to the school.